Meet the Designer

 In my mind, indie means uniqueness, thinking outside the box, representing minorities and making decisions based on my own values and beliefs.
 Instead of following the mainstream.
 I follow my own fashion sense and style.
 As an independent designer I work closely with the sewing community to serve their needs.

-Although there has been a shift toward plus size fashion in recent years, mainstream sizing systems still don’t always take into account smaller women with fuller breasts, hips, and booty.
-The fashion industry seems to think that only plus-size women have curves.
+Although there has been a shift toward plus size fashion in recent years, mainstream sizing systems still don’t always take into account smaller women with fuller busts, hips, and booty.
 My clothes, patterns, and unique sizing chart offer solutions that are designed with curves in mind.
 I’m surrounded by curvy girls everyday, in fact, I’m a curvy girl myself and it’s about time that there are patterns created by us for us.